 We started at the Schynige Platte Cog Railway Station, and we suggest you get one of the first two trains to allow enough time to complete the hike.
 From the station, we followed the Panoramaweg towards Daube and Oberberghorn.

-At Loucheron, the Panoramaweg meets up with the Faulhornweg and starts to climb.
+At Loucheron, the Panoramaweg meets the Faulhornweg and begins to climb.

 The trail winds past a massive cliff face to reach Männdelen Hut.
 From here, the walk contours under the mountaintop before suddenly appearing on the ridgeline.
 Magnificent views of multiple 4,000-metre peaks dominate the skyline.